frederic-perez/AmE-dictionary/data/interjections.md

 __aah__ Used to express pleasure, satisfaction, surprise, or great joy.
 __aha__ Used to express surprise, pleasure, or triumph.
-__ahem__ :dart: Used to attract attention or to express doubt or warning.
+__ahem__ :dart::two: Used to attract attention or to express doubt or warning.
 __ahoy__ Used to hail a ship or to attract attention.
 __alas__ :three::mega::hammer: /əˈlæs, əˈlɑs/
 __allegedly__ An exclamation expressing disbelief or skepticism.